Please prepare your poster presentation considering the following size limitation: A0, 119cm (width) x 84cm (height), landscape orientation.

-LCICD 2018 will be held in The Management School on Lancaster University’s campus.
-The Management School is number 52 on the campus map.
-Keynotes and paper/oral presentations will take place in Lecture Theatre 1.
-Poster presentations will take place in The Hub area (the large social space adjacent to Lecture Theatre 1).
+LCICD 2018 will be held in The Lancaster Environment Centre (LEC) on Lancaster University’s south campus (campus map).
+Keynotes and paper/oral presentations will take place in the Biology Lecture Theatre.
+Poster presentations will take place in the Atrium area (which will be signposted).

-The registration desk is located in The Hub area.
+The registration desk is aso located in the foyer area.
 The desk will be staffed between 8:30-9:00am on Wednesday, Thursday, and Friday as well as during coffee breaks.

-This year’s conference dinner will be hosted at (TBD).
+This year’s conference dinner will be hosted at The Sun Cafe Restaurant on September 5th.
 The conference dinner is not included in the registration fee.

-The reception will take place in The Hub area at Lancaster University Management School.
+The reception will take place in the Atrium area at Lancaster Environment Centre (LEC) located South of Campus.
 Canapés and drinks will be served.
 The reception is free for all delegates.

-Numbers will be limited to 40 people so we recommend early booking for those wishing to attend.
+Numbers will be limited so we recommend early booking for those wishing to attend.
 Attendance at the pre-conference day will incur a small extra fee on top of the standard registration fee.

-The pre-conference day will be held in A floor of the Whewell Building on Lancaster University’s campus.
-The Whewell Building is number 50 on the campus map.
+The pre-conference day will also be held in the Lancaster Environment Centre – Biology Lecture Theatre.
+The Building is located on South Campus in the LEC building (campus map).